 2. Keep Crews Safe in Work Zones

-Work zones themselves can also be accident-prone places, with interactions between workers and other objects like equipment being the most common type of incident in Ontario between 2011 and 2015.
+Work zones themselves can also be accident-prone places, with interactions between workers and other objects like equipment being the most common type of incident in Ontario.

 You can reduce risks for in-zone accidents by: